gigobyte/Haskell/README.md

 "If everything is an expression, everything has a type" - [Clément Delafargue - TDD as in Type-Driven Development](https://www.youtube.com/watch?v=H8JXQPCvTw8&t=11m50s)

 "It takes a lot of programming to get back from a little programming that deviates from mathematical logic." - Xavier Leroy

+"The way I think about this is that as programming languages evolve things that used to be side effects become implementation details of the language.
+One example of this is manual memory management which evolved into garbage collection" - [Gabriel Gonzalez](https://twitter.com/GabrielG439/status/1028418658287190017)